micmejia/bible-dump/NKJV/Acts/Acts 24.md

 They ought to have been here before you to object if they had anything against me.

 ###### 20
-Or else let those who are _here_ themselves say [^f]if they found any wrongdoing in me while I stood before the council,
+Or else let those who are _here_ themselves say if they found any wrongdoing in me while I stood before the council,

 ###### 21
 unless _it is_ for this one statement which I cried out, standing among them, 'Concerning the resurrection of the dead I am being judged by you this day.' " ## Felix Procrastinates